nasa/fprime/docs/UsersGuide/user/fprime-util.md

 run against.
 By default, `fprime-util` will target the `native` platform and build for the host computer's platform.

-To cross compile for a different platform than that host computer, the platform positional argument can be passed to `fprime-util`.
+To cross-compile for a different platform than that host computer, the platform positional argument can be passed to `fprime-util`.

-For example, to cross compile for the Raspberry Pi, the `raspberrypi` platform can be used:
+For example, to cross-compile for the Raspberry Pi, the `raspberrypi` platform can be used:

 ```
 $ fprime-util generate raspberrypi